FernandoBasso/dev-how-to/functional-javascript/immutable-objects.md

 // }
 ```

 1. This time we use the _spread syntax_ *to the left of the assignment operator*.
 We also _destructure_ the id (but don't care about it afterwards), which leaves all the remaining properties to end up in `jediNoId`.
+One downside is that now we have an `id` constant lying around in the scope where we defined it.